 - Changes in personal and social behavior which can diminish the abuser’s quality of life

-When you overdose on Ritalin, it can be fatal.
-In addition, if any of the following symptoms appear, seek emergency help immediately:
+When a patient overdoses on Ritalin, it can be fatal.
+In addition, if any of the following symptoms appear, seek emergency help immediately if:

-- Your heartbeat seems rapid or out of control
+- a heartbeat seems rapid or out of control

-- You experience shortness of breath and overwhelming chest pain
+- user experiences shortness of breath and overwhelming chest pain

 - Convulsions – shaking, or fits

 - Noticeable dilated pupils, eyes won’t react to light

 - The skin is very flushed and the body temperature rises a lot